solonovamax/Qev/README.md

     - Ask the magic 8 ball a question!
 It will give you an answer.

 ## Contact
-Contact @solonovamax#6983 or @Lilith#6640 on discord or [@solonovamax](https://twitter.com/solonovamax) on twitter.
-Or you can join my [support discord server](https://discord.gg/YFSQ4cF)
+Contact @solonovamax#6983 on discord or [@solonovamax](https://twitter.com/solonovamax) on twitter.
+Or you can join the [support discord server](https://discord.gg/YFSQ4cF).

+## Credit
+Credit to pikisuperstar for the background used for the !level command.

+Credit to AvaIre for making a good, open source, bot so that I can ~~steal~~ take inspiration from their code.
+I'll leave their licence at the top of any file I use from their bot.

+Credit to Minecraft Forge and JDA for being a good inspiration for how to write good code.

 ## Self Hosting
 1. Clone the github.
 This can be done by running `git clone https://github.com/solonovamax/Qev.git`
-2. Import into IntelliJ or your IDE of choice.
-3. Run the gradle dependencies task.
-This will install all the required libraries
-4. Create a new artifact that contains the following files:
-    - The manifest file (.\src\main\resources\META-INF\MANIFEST.MF)
-    - Everything within the resources folder (.\src\main\resources)
-    - All the libraries installed by gradle
-5. Build the artifact that you have just created.
-6. Run this artifact.
-    - The first time you run it, with will generate a file where you need to input information.
-It requires your discord bot token, the id of the owner of the bot, the default prefix, a YouTube api key, an imgur API key, and the support server.
+2. Pull the dependencies and build the project.
+This can be done by running `gradlew dependencies` and then `gradlew shadowJar`.
+3. Next, you need to take the jar (generated in `./libs/`)
 7. After adding all the required things, run the bot again and it will start.
 You can then invite it like any normal bot.